-For 2022, the SEP IRA rules and limits are as follows: you can contribute up to $55,000 or 25% of your net earnings, whichever is less.
-As is the case with a number of these retirement for self-employed options, there is a cap of $275,000 on the compensation that can be used to calculate that cap.
-You can deduct your contributions from your taxes, and your withdrawals in retirement are taxed as income.
+For 2022, the SEP IRA rules and limits are as follows: you can contribute up to $61,000 or 25% of your net earnings, whichever is less.
+As is the case with a number of these retirement for self-employed options, there is a cap of $305,000 on the compensation that can be used to calculate that cap.
+You can deduct your contributions from your taxes, and your withdrawals in retirement will be taxed as income.

-The key difference in an SEP v. the other self-employment retirement plans discussed so far is this is designed for those who run a business with employees.
+A key difference in a SEP vs. other self-employment retirement plans is this is designed for those who run a business with employees.
 You have to contribute an equal percentage of salary for every employee (and you are counted as an employee).
 That means you can not contribute more to your retirement account than to your employees’ accounts, as a percentage not in absolute dollars.
 On the plus side, it’s slightly simpler than a solo 401(k) to manage in terms of paperwork and annual reporting.

-SIMPLE stands for Savings Incentive Match Plan for Employees and is like a SEP IRA except it’s designed for larger businesses.
+A SIMPLE IRA (which stands for Savings Incentive Match Plan for Employees ) is like a SEP IRA except it’s designed for larger businesses.
 Unlike the SEP plan, the employer isn’t responsible for the whole amount of an employee’s contribution.
-Employees—others in addition to you—can also contribute to their own retirement as salary deferrals out of their paycheck.
+Individual employees can also contribute to their own retirement as salary deferrals out of their paycheck.

-There are a few other restrictions: If you take out an early withdrawal , before the age of 59 ½ , it has a 10% penalty much like a regular 401(k) and within the first two years of setting up the SIMPLE account it actually has a 25% penalty.
-(There is a 401(k) version of a SIMPLE plan that does allow for loan withdrawals, but requires more set-up administrative oversight on the front end.)
+There are a few other restrictions: If you make an early withdrawal before the age of 59 ½ , you’ll likely incur a 10% penalty much like a regular 401(k); do so within the first two years of setting up the SIMPLE account and the penalty jumps to 25%.
+(There is also a SIMPLE 401(k) that does allow for loan withdrawals, but requires more set-up administrative oversight on the front end.)

 Defined Benefit Retirement Plan

-Another retirement option you’ve probably heard a lot about is the defined benefit plan .
-Typically, a defined benefit plan or a traditional pension plan pays out a set annual benefits upon retirement, usually based on salary and years of service.
+Another retirement option you’ve probably heard a lot about is the defined benefit plan, or pension plan.
+Typically, a defined benefit plan pays out set annual benefits upon retirement, usually based on salary and years of service.

 For the self-employed, your defined benefit has to be calculated by an actuary based on the benefit you set, your age, and expected returns.
 The maximum annual benefit you can set is currently the lesser of $245,000 or 100% of the participant’s average compensation for his or her highest three consecutive calendar years, according to the IRS.

 Contributions are tax-deductible and your withdrawals during retirement will be taxed as income.
 And, if you have employees, then you typically must also offer the plan to them.

-Defined benefit plans guarantee you a steady stream of income in retirement and with no set maximum contribution limit, if you’re earning a lot (and going to keep earning a lot through retirement), then they can be a good way to save up money.
+Defined benefit plans guarantee you a steady stream of income in retirement and with no set maximum contribution limit, if you’re earning a lot (and expect to keep earning a lot through retirement), they may be a good way to save up money.

 Other Retirement Options for the Self-Employed

-While these are the most common self-employed retirement account options and the ones that offer tax benefits for your retirements savings, there are other options you could consider, like a profit-sharing plan if you own your own business.
-This should all be weighed in balance with your other investments and portfolio, in consideration of your goals and when you plan to retire.
+While these are the most common self-employed retirement account options and the ones that offer tax benefits for your retirement savings, there are other options self-employed individuals might consider, like a profit-sharing plan if you own your own business.

-Plus, don’t forget: You also have Social Security funds in retirement, and a financial advisor might be able to help you maximize those simply based on when you start taking Social Security payments, how many dependents you have, and how long you continue working at what salary.
+Plus, don’t forget: You also have Social Security funds in retirement.
 Full retirement age for Social Security is considered 67 years old.